ebdemoll/IDKWWDYW/README.md

 - Foundation & CSS
 - ActionMailer
 - Factory Girl
-- API
+- Yelp API

 To Run Locally:
 ---------------------
-1. Make sure to bundle to install any Ruby dependencies.
+1. Run bundle to install any Ruby dependencies.
 2. Run npm install for any React dependencies.
 3. Run rails server and webpack-dev-server simultaneously.